remaker789/remaker789.github.io/_pages/about.md

 About me
 ======
-I am a phd student majoring in nanofludics in Northwerstern Polytechnical Univeristy.
+I am a phd student majoring in nanofluidics in Northwerstern Polytechnical Univeristy.
 My works is to use molecular dynamics and statistics methods to illustare the odd and interesting phenomena in confined nanofludics.